homeless1337/discord-hook/README.md

 # discord-hook
-This hook can be used for almost every game
+This hook can be used for almost every game.